 Generally, Maryland law prohibits the admission of lay opinion testimony that is based upon specialized knowledge, skill, experience, training, or education if the witness has not been classified as an expert and the defense has not been provided a report by the expert.
 Accordingly, the Court of Appeals had to determine whether the fireman’s testimony at trial regarding his observations of the canine that had been trained to detect the presence of fire accelerants was, in fact, expert testimony.

 The Court held that, because the “ability of a dog to alert to accelerants or other contraband ‘is not an inherent characteristic, but one that must be instilled into the animal through arduous training,’ and because the canine’s handler must be qualified to interpret the dog’s actions signifying an alert” the fireman’s observations of his canine qualified as expert testimony.

 The Court concluded that the trial court had, in fact, erred, in admitting the fireman’s testimony at trial.
 Ultimately, however, the Court did not disturb Simpson’s conviction, as it determined that there was ample corroborative evidence to support Simpson’s connection to the charged crime, and the admission of the fireman’s testimony was therefore harmless error.

 As this blog has discussed before, recent decisions by the Supreme Court have significant implications for criminal defendants seeking to challenge warrantless searches based upon canine sniffs.
-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending the Constitutional rights of individuals that have been charged with a crime.
-If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience defending the Constitutional rights of individuals that have been charged with a crime.
+If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.